liljenstolpe/calico-neutron/doc/source/devref/l3_only_networks.rst

 This document describes and proposes a kind of Neutron 'network' whose key connectivity semantic is that it only guarantees to provide IP connectivity between the VMs that are attached to that network.
-This is interesting, we believe, because very many data center workloads only *need* connectivity at IP and above, and because it allows us to experiment with implementations of that connectivity that are perhaps simpler and more scalable than implementations that provide L2 connectivity.
+This is interesting, we believe, because the vast majority of data center workloads only need connectivity at IP and above, and because it allows us to experiment with implementations of that connectivity that are perhaps simpler and more scalable than implementations that provide L2 connectivity.